frenck/spook/README.md

 # Services

-There are quite a few useless and horrible services available for you to explore and self-descruct your setup with.
+There are quite a few useless and horrible services available for you to explore and self-destruct your setup with.
 The developer service tools are great to get you into such a situation.

 [![Open your Home Assistant instance and show your service developer tools.](https://my.home-assistant.io/badges/developer_services.svg)](https://my.home-assistant.io/redirect/developer_services/)